akosiorek/akosiorek.github.io/_notes/2020-08-07-machine_learning_of_sets.markdown

 p(\{x_1, ..., x_k\}) = p(X, k) = p_c(k)k!U^k f_k(x_1, ..., x_k)\,,
 $$

-where $$p_c(k)$$ is the probability mass function of the set size, $$k!$$ accounts for all possible permutations, $$U$$ is the unit volume, and $$f_k$$ is the permutation-invariant density of a set of size k.
+where $$p_c(k)$$ is the probability mass function of the set size, $$k!$$ accounts for all possible permutations of set elements $$\mathbf{x}_i$$, $$U
+\in \mathbb{R}_+$$ is the unit volume expressed as a scalar value, and $$f_k$$ is the permutation-invariant density of a set of size k.
 Interestingly, none of the above set-generation papers take the point-process theory into account when defining their likelihoods over sets.
-I would be curious to see if it improves results, as the Vu et al. paper suggests.
+I would be curious to see if it improves results, as Vu et al. suggest.

 # Set To Set
-Given the knowledge of how to solve set-to-vector and vector-to-set problem, it should be quite clear how to solve a set-to-set problem: we can encode a set into a vector, and then decode that vector into a set using one of the above vector-to-set methods.
+Given the knowledge of how to solve set-to-vector and vector-to-set problems, it should be quite clear how to solve a set-to-set problem: we can encode a set into a vector, and then decode that vector into a set using one of the above vector-to-set methods.
 While correct, this approach forces us to use a bottleneck in the shape of a single vector.
 Perhaps a better option is to encode a set to an intermediate set, perhaps of smaller cardinality, and use that smaller set as conditioning when generating the output set.
 There are many methods of how this can be done, and I will only mention that we explored some such problems in [Lee et al., "Set Transformer", ICML 2019](https://arxiv.org/abs/1810.00825), while leaving the details as an exercise for the reader.

-# Outlook
+# Outlook and Conclusion
+Thank you for reaching this far!
+We have covered some basics of set-oriented machine learning by taking a look at set-to-vector, vector-to-set, and set-to-set problems and some approaches to solving them.
+I find this area of ML incredibly interesting, for the variety of things that we consider in life as sets is endless.
+At the same time, the set-learning models tend to be both theoretically- and architecturally- interesting.
+Moving forward, I would like to see more models directly based on the point-process theory.
+Another area that I have not mentioned, and one that is extremely applicable, is that of normalizing flows.
+You can read about [the basics of normalizing flows in my previous blog post](http://akosiorek.github.io/ml/2018/04/03/norm_flows.html), but in short, they are used to transform a simple probability distribution into a more complicated one.
+As such, there is nothing preventing us from using flows to transform a distribution over independent variables into a joint distribution over sets.
+I will leave working out the details as an exercise to the reader, and I will be looking out for papers doing that :)

 # Further Reading

 #### Footnotes